vistimi/scraper-backend/README.md

 ## Run

-Run in devcontainer the backend and spawn in other terminals the localstack and mongodb.
+Run in devcontainer the backend and spawn in an other terminal localstack.

-- ***Create network for docker*** (otherwise it will fail)
-- MongoDB
-- Localstack
-- Backend

 ```shell
 # network